Andrew Werner: Coaching career

 Werner began his coaching career as the head assistant coach at Illinois Central College.
 In 2017, Werner was the pitching coach at USC Aiken.
 The following year he was named the pitching coach at Young Harris.
-On August 16, 2019, Werner was named the pitching coach at Bradley.
+On August 16, 2019, Werner was named the pitching coach at Bradley, serving through the 2025 season.

 Personal life

 Werner married his wife, Melanie, in February 2012.